Mapping the Ocean Floor: Interviewing at the Right Resolution

 Everything upstream exists in service of this moment: the signal definitions, the depth allocation, the deliberate choices about where to point the beam.

-The fix is simple: ground every claim in observation, and be willing to say “I don’t have enough depth here to have a strong read.”
-A gap in your map is more useful than false confidence.
-In one debrief, an interviewer flagged that she hadn’t gotten signal on metrics-driven decision-making for an engineering manager candidate.
+The best debriefs I’ve been in usually have one thing in common: people are honest about where they have depth and where they don’t.
+In one, an interviewer flagged that she hadn’t gotten signal on metrics-driven decision-making for an engineering manager candidate.
 Rather than treat that as a gap to worry about, we mapped back to what we actually needed: logical consistency, tough calls with data, structured problem-solving.
-That signal was scattered across other interviews.
-Ownership from the leadership round, goal decomposition from the process round.
+That signal was scattered across other interviews — ownership from the leadership round, goal decomposition from the process round.
 We composited it and made a confident hire, one of the best managers I’ve brought on.

 Back to the Ship